 The challenge is that many don’t have the digital technologies and skills needed to sell their goods on a large and global scale or to create sustainable businesses.
-All the while, millions of entrepreneurs in developed parts of the world are able to launch and scale new businesses on a daily basis.
+All the while, millions of entrepreneurs in other parts of the world are able to launch and scale new businesses on a daily basis.

 This is just one of countless examples of the digital divide and the massive opportunity gap it creates, and highlights the ongoing need for digital inclusion work to eliminate it.